 We have had no market activity in our stock as of this filing.
-As of April 30, 2001 we have approximately 43 stockholders of record holding 850,000 common shares.
-652,000 shares are unrestricted stock and 198,000 shares are restricted stock as those terms are defined in Rule 144.
-Based upon SEC interpretations related to shares issued by blank check companies to affiliates, 20,000 shares are considered to held by statutory underwriters and are saleable only through registration.
+As of November 28, 2000 we have approximately 42 stockholders of record holding 850,000 common shares.
+652,000 shares are free trading and 198,000 shares are restricted stock as that term is defined in Rule 144.
 We have not declared dividends on our common stock and do not anticipate paying dividends on our common stock in the foreseeable future.